bartolialberto/Dependencies-Collector/README.md

 object print

 ## Execution results
-The final state of the DNS cache will be exported as .csv file, and so will be the DNS error logs.
+The final state of the DNS cache will be exported as .csv file, and so will be the application error logs.
 Everything will be put in the 'output' folder.
 Results of each entity are saved in the sqlite database put in the 'output' folder with name: 'results.sqlite' .

 The ER schema of such database is shown at the end of this readme file.